Make the best use of ICT by integrating it into all areas of your primary planning using these top tips and lesson ideas

 To further enhance lessons, use this comprehensive activity sheet*, full of inspirational ideas, to help you to make the most of ICT in any lesson.
 And why not make sure that ICT is always at the front of your students’ minds with this cool alphabet display?

 Embed a range of transferable skills across the curriculum with this short unit on conducting good internet research.
-For a supported approach to integrating ICT, try this digital story scheme to consolidate pupils' learning of any topic.
-Or, have some fun with stop-motion animation using this step-by-step guide, ideal for inspiring budding filmmakers.
+Have some fun with stop-motion animation using this step-by-step guide, ideal for inspiring budding filmmakers.